ianmccon/provisioning/README.md

-This project is designed to provision a vagrant box and install nginx web server with a default web page
+This project is designed to provision a vagrant box and install nginx web server with a default web page using ansible

+Ansible must be installed on the computer that is running the project.

 This project does not implement all the provisioning steps that I would normally make I would normall copy ssh keys to the server for the deploy user and disable ssh password login